BU-ISCIII/relecov-platform/docs/markdown_files/howto_api.md

    }'

 ```
-Inside the "-d" block include the sample data.
-Use as template the example that
-was showed before when explaining in the swagger chapter.
+Inside the `-d` block, include the sample data.
+Use as template the example that was shown before in the Swagger chapter.

-#### Example for Bioinfo data.
+#### Example for Bioinfo Data

 ```
 curl -X 'POST' \